RunquanYe/RunquanYe/README.md

 - 🌱 Love to reasearch and learn interesting and fancy stuff.
 - 📫 How to reach me **Jerry347702526@gmail.com**,  **yer@mail.gvsu.edu**
+- I have 3 Github account, "JerryYK" for school, "MouseKI" for research purpose and store tutorial notes, and "RunquanYe" is the main account

 <br />